Conference Rescheduled to Dec. 4 – 6

 What is the proper attire for the conference?

-Resort casual (skirts, sundresses or slacks, mid- to knee-length dressy shorts, golf shirts, and sandals) is appropriate for Wednesday evening’s opening reception and Thursday evening’s networking reception.
+Resort casual (skirts, dresses or slacks, golf shirts, and sweaters) is appropriate for Wednesday evening’s opening reception.
+This reception will be held outdoors, so a coat is also recommended.
+Casual attire is appropriate for Thursday evening’s networking reception at Game Changer, as guests will be enjoying activities like bowling and virtual sports suites.
 Business casual attire is appropriate during the day Thursday and Friday.
-Wear comfortable shoes and bring layers, as air-conditioning is difficult to regulate in large facilities.
+Wear comfortable shoes and bring layers.

 How can I stay connected on social media?